zweiler2/HoloISO_Improved/README.md

 - Is this official?
 > No, but it may as well be 99% of the way there.
 The code and packages, are straight from Valve, with zero possible edits, and the ISO is being built same rootfs bootstrap as all HoloISO installations run
 - I have an NVIDIA GPU
 > It may not be perfect but it works.
+For a better experiece go to the desktop, then to the steam settings and under interface make sure you have GPU acceleration for web views and hardware video decoding set to enabled

 **Working stuff:**